Cardiac Rehab (Phase II)

-The sessions are approximately 30-60 minutes, meeting 2-3 days per week.
-The program usually lasts 12 weeks and may help improve your health and quality of life.
+The sessions are approximately 30-60 minutes, 2-3 days per week.
+This program usually lasts 12 weeks.

 Cardiac Rehab uses exercise to help your heart work better through: